pyrogram/pyrogram/docs/source/start/updates.rst

 ^^^^^^^^^^^^^^^^^^^

 The :meth:`~pyrogram.Client.add_handler` method takes any handler instance that wraps around your defined callback function and registers it in your Client.
-It us useful in case you want to programmatically add handlers (or in case, for some reason, you don't like to use decorators).
+It is useful in case you want to programmatically add handlers (or in case, for some reason, you don't like to use decorators).

 .. code-block:: python